 Need to pick up some salt?
 Like, from Antarctica?
 The Meadow offers that, as well as salts from all over the rest of the world.
 And chocolate.
 And bitters and syrups.
 And shrubs.
 Lots of stuff.

-If you’re in the mood for delicious small plates, Radar Restaurant is a great destination for delicious food and drinks, with friendly service.
-Cocktail lovers will enjoy Sidecar 11 and Moloko, Portland’s only coral reef bar and lounge.
+Cocktail lovers will enjoy a Sidecar 11 and Moloko, Portland’s only coral reef bar and lounge.

-North Mississippi Avenue is a “must-visit” stretch of the city, for tourists, guests, and citizens alike.
+Needless to say, North Mississippi Avenue is a “must-visit” stretch of the city, for tourists, guests, and Portland residents.

 Boise Neighborhood Businesses of Note